koraytugay/koraytugay.github.io/content/literature/core-java-se9-for-the-impatient.md

 - A task that wants to be interruptible must periodically check for interruption requests.
 This is required for any tasks that you would like to cancel when some other task has succeeded.

 ### Exercises
 > Write an application in which multiple threads read all words from a collection of files.
-Use a `ConcurrentHashMap<String, Set<File>>` to track in which foles each word occurs.
+Use a `ConcurrentHashMap<String, Set<File>>` to track in which files each word occurs.
 Use the `merge` method to update the map.

 In order to solve this problem I created 10 _lorem ipsum_ files and dumped them in `/Users/kt/lorem`.
 Here is my solution: